SherlockGn/simple-rpc/doc/what-is-simple-rpc.md

 -   With async/await, the RPC framework is very easy to use.
 -   The serialization algorithm allows you to pass data of common types that JSON.stringify cannot handle, such as undefined, Date, RegExp, Infinity, Set, Map, and more.
--   The serialization algorithm allows you to pass data with critical properties.
+-   The serialization algorithm allows you to pass data with circular properties.
 -   The RPC framework allows you to upload or download files.
--   The RPC framework allows you to add authorization, end, or error handling middleware.
+-   The RPC framework allows you to add authorization, end, or error handling middlewares.
 -   The RPC framework allows you to add static pages and handle CORS.
--   The RPC framework is implemented in JavaScript and is quite lightweight, not relying on any third-party libraries.
+-   The RPC framework is implemented in JavaScript and is quite lightweight, not relying on any other third-party libraries.